-School counsellors are in demand in NSW public schools, particularly in rural and metropolitan locations of workforce need.
+School counsellors are in demand in NSW public schools, particularly in rural and remote and metropolitan locations of workforce need.

-The high-demand rural locations include: Albury, Armidale, Batemans Bay, Bathurst, Bourke, Broken Hill, Central Coast, Deniliquin, Dubbo, Griffith, Lake Macquarie, Lismore, Maitland, Moree, Muswellbrook, Newcastle, Orange, Port Macquarie, Queanbeyan, Shellharbour, Tamworth, Taree, Wagga Wagga and Wollongong.
+The high prority rural and remote locations include: Albury, Armidale, Bathurst, Bourke, Broken Hill, Deniliquin, Dubbo, Griffith, Moree, Orange, Queanbeyan, Tamworth, Taree and Wagga Wagga.

 The high-demand metropolitan locations include: Bankstown, Blacktown, Campbelltown, Fairfield, Granville, Liverpool, Mount Druitt, Parramatta, Penrith, Ryde and Windsor.